 If you have any witnesses you want to call, you will be able to do so.

-If there are any other Defendants in the case, they will also be able to give evidence and call witnesses.
-Your advocate can ask questions of the Defendants who give evidence, and of their witnesses.
+If there are any other defendants in the case, they will also be able to give evidence and call witnesses.
+Your advocate can ask questions of the defendants who give evidence and also ask questions of their witnesses.

-At the end of the Defence case, each advocate can make a speech to the jury.
-The Prosecutor will go first, followed by the Defence advocates.
-Your advocate will put arguments to the jury to show why you are not guilty.
+At the end of the defence case, each advocate can make a closing speech to the jury.
+The prosecutor will speak first, followed by the defence advocate.
+Your advocate will put arguments to the jury to propose why you are not guilty of the alleged offence.

-The Judge then ‘sums up’ the case to the jury.
-He or she will tell the jury the law that applies in your case, and will remind them of the important parts of the evidence.
+The Judge then ‘sums up’ the case to the Jury.
+They will inform the Jury of the law that applies in your case and will remind them of the most important pieces of evidence in the case.

-The Judge will tell the jury that they can only find you guilty if they are ‘sure’ that you have committed the offence alleged against you.
+The Judge will inform the Jury that they can only find you guilty of the offence you are accused of if they are convinced beyond reasonable doubt that you have committed the offence.

-The Jury will then go to a private room where they will talk about the evidence and decide whether you are guilty.
-Nobody other than the jury will take part in those discussions.
+The Jury will then go to a private room where they will discuss the evidence they have heard and decide whether you are guilty of the alleged offence.
+Nobody other than the Jury will take part in these discussions.

-The Jury will make a decision on each of the counts alleged against you, and, if there are other Defendants, on each Defendant.
+The Jury will make a decision on each of the counts alleged against you and if there are other defendants, on each individual defendant.

-Normally all twelve jurors will have to agree on whether they find you guilty or not guilty.
-This is called being unanimous.
-If a jury cannot come to a unanimous decision, the Judge will direct them to return a ‘majority verdict’.
-In that case, at least ten jurors must agree with each decision.
+Normally all twelve Jurors will have to agree on whether they find you guilty or not guilty of the offence – known as a unanimous decision.
+If a Jury cannot come to a unanimous decision, the Judge will direct them to return a majority verdict.
+In that case, at least ten jurors must agree with the decision.

-If the Jury cannot come to a verdict on which at least ten of them agree, that is called a ‘hung jury’.
-If that happens, you may have to face another trial in front of a new jury.
+If the jury cannot come to a verdict on which at least ten jurors agree, this becomes a hung jury.
+You may then have to face another trial in front of a new jury.

-Once the jury have reached a decision, either unanimous or majority, they will come back to Court and one juror, ‘the foreman’, will tell the Court what the verdict is on each count and for each Defendant.
+Once the Jury have reached a decision – either unanimous or majority – they will come back to court and the designated foreman of the jury will inform the court of the Jury’s verdict on each count and for each defendant.

-If you are found not guilty, that is the end of the case against you on those charges.
+If you are found not guilty of the criminal offence you are accused of, that is the end of the case against you on those charges.

-If you are found guilty on one or more counts, the Judge will need to sentence you.
-That may take place shortly after you have been found guilty, especially if you have been convicted of very serious charges.
+If you are found guilty on one or more counts in the Crown Court, the Judge will need to sentence you for the crime.
+Sentencing may take place shortly after you have been found guilty, especially if you have been convicted of serious charges.

-Alternatively, the Judge may want to know more about you and order that the Probation service prepare a Pre-Sentence Report about you.
-If this happens, you may be released on bail or remanded in custody until you are sentenced, which should normally be about three weeks after you have been convicted.
+Alternatively, the Judge may order that the probation service prepare a pre-sentence report.
+If this happens, you may be released on bail or remanded in custody until you are sentenced, which is usually around three weeks after you have been convicted.

 Nb.
-This guide is intended to give general information only and not intended to be used as the basis upon which Advice is given nor should it be relied upon as giving advice specific to a case or individual and Lawtons do not accept liability for anyone using this guide.
-Should you require specific advice in connection with a real case or situation, please contact us immediately so that we can provide specific Advice
+This guide is intended to give general information only and is not intended to be used as the basis upon which advice is given, nor should it be relied upon as giving advice specific to a case or individual.
+Lawtons do not accept liability for anyone using this guide.
+Should you require specific advice in connection with a real case or situation, please contact us immediately so that we can provide specific advice.